This post contains affiliate links. If you buy through these links, I may earn a small commission.

 - Runner beans need regular watering.
 Don’t let the soil dry out too much.

-- Climbing beans like well drained soil so make sure your soil is not too heavy (like clay soil)
+- Climbing beans like well drained soil so make sure your soil is not too heavy (like clay soil) to promote faster germination.

 - Keep picking beans off the plant.
 If you let bean pods get too mature, it signals the plant to slow down production.